Sic Parvis Magna Sample Chapter—Family Dinner

 “Whatever do you mean, son?” asked Mary.

 Francis squirmed in his seat.
-Francis looked at his grandmother for assurance, took in a deep breath, and described his conversation with the cook.
+He looked at his grandmother for assurance, took a deep breath, and described his conversation with the cook.

-When he finished, Francis looked around him.
-Mary’s hands tightened around the edge of the table, her knuckles white.
-Edmund’s jaw clenched and even Uncle John, usually unshaken, sat rigid, his lips pressed into a thin line.
+When he finished, he looked around him.
+Mary’s hands clasped the edge of the table, her knuckles white.
+Edmund’s jaw clenched, and Uncle John sat rigid.

 “Start from the beginning, boy.
 Tell us what you saw and heard,” Grandfather said, his brows pinched together over his face.